 The PRD scheme is intended to develop the capabilities needed to underpin UK science and technology leadership in future Science and Technology Facility Council projects.
 The scheme provides funding for research and development projects which enable STFC to deliver the science programme objectives in the areas of particle physics, particle astrophysics, nuclear physics and astronomy.
-PRD funding is available for projects which develop technology beyond that of laboratory experimentation or modelling and show that the technology can be deployed in a future project; or for demonstration projects which prove the design concept of new equipment (including software) that can then be implemented in a full scale project.
+PRD funding is available for projects which develop technology/ technologies beyond that of laboratory experimentation or modelling and show that the technology can be deployed in a future project; or for demonstration projects which prove the design concept of new equipment (including software) that can then be implemented in a full scale project.

 The scheme is open to approved research organisations.
 Industrial organisations may also apply in collaboration with approved research organisations.

 STFC supports blue skies development of space technologies between TRL 3 and 6 under the PRD funding line.
 More details are at PRD Definition

 Please note that proposals for project specific R&D for a space mission or small upgrades for space instruments and missions, fall within the remit of the UK Space Agency

 STFC has announced a call for applications to the Projects Research and Development scheme (PRD).
 Applications should be submitted by the deadline of July 29th 2015 and will be reviewed at a meeting of the PPRP Panel on October 28/29 2015.
 STFC intends to allocate a total of around £1.0 Million.
 It is expected that most grants will start no earlier than 1 April 2016.